allisonchihak/gitbook-commander-guide/knowledge-base/reports-and-exports.md

   When all fields are correctly completed, click `OK` and select `View report`

   On the very last line of the report, in the `Totals` row and the `General ledger` column, you will find the total balance.
-Copy this number for the calculation.
+Copy this number for calculation in step 3.

 **2.** Navigate to the Accounting report using the following path: